 The difference between the Butcher paper and the foil is that the butcher paper is a porous material and will readily absorb fat and water.

 Wrapping with butcher paper results in less steam, meaning the bark isn't degraded as much.

-In their iteration they only use foil to protect the edges of the brisket from drying out while the top of the brisket is allowed to form bark and to continue rendering fat.
-In this instance, the aluminum foil is used more for deflecting heat than it is for wrapping for the purpose of beating a stall.
+In their iteration they only use foil to protect the edges of the brisket from drying out while the top of the brisket is allowed to maintain the bark and to continue rendering fat.

-Bradley does note though that the foil will collect meat juices and fat that essentially works to braise the meat - however, since he's foiling at around 175F (as I said above, several people wait into the stall) not much moisture is left at that point.
+Bradley notes that the foil will collect meat juices and fat that essentially works to confit the meat - however, since he's foiling at around 175F (as I said above, several people wait into the stall) there isn't a ton of rendered tallow that's collected.